-Both your choice of consistency control and your ILM rule affect how objects are protected.
+Both your choice of consistency and your ILM rule affect how objects are protected.
 These settings can interact.

-For example, the consistency control used when an object is stored affects the initial placement of object metadata, while the ingest behavior selected for the ILM rule affects the initial placement of object copies.
-Because StorageGRID requires access to both an object's metadata and its data to fulfill client requests,
+For example, the consistency used when an object is stored affects the initial placement of object metadata, while the ingest behavior selected for the ILM rule affects the initial placement of object copies.
+Because StorageGRID requires access to both an object's metadata and its data to fulfill client requests, selecting matching levels of protection for the consistency and ingest behavior can provide better initial data protection and more predictable system responses.

-The following ingest behaviors are available for ILM rules:
+The following [ingest options](#) are available for ILM rules:

+Dual commit

+StorageGRID immediately makes interim copies of the object and returns success to the client.
+Copies specified in the ILM rule are made when possible.

+Strict

+All copies specified in the ILM rule must be made before success is returned to the client.

+Balanced

-- Dual commit: StorageGRID immediately makes interim copies of the object and returns success to the client.
-Copies specified in the ILM rule are made when possible. - Strict: All copies specified in the ILM rule must be made before success is returned to the client. - Balanced: StorageGRID attempts to make all copies specified in the ILM rule at ingest; if this is not possible, interim copies are made and success is returned to the client.
+StorageGRID attempts to make all copies specified in the ILM rule at ingest; if this is not possible, interim copies are made and success is returned to the client.
 The copies specified in the ILM rule are made when possible.